 Despite its Marxist humanist connotations, the dominant worldview in BILLY ELLIOT seems to be a romantic one.
 The characters are essentially good and noble, and it is their social environment (the traditions of free market Christianity) that corrupts them.
 It is that harsh social environment that leads to the prejudices of Billy’s dad, the poor treatment of the miners and Billy’s own doubts and fears.
 The premise of the movie implies that talent and hard work can overcome the harsh injustice of one’s social environment.
 In the end, it is Billy’s talent and hard work, with the help of his ballet teacher and the approval of his grandmother and his friend, Michael, that help Billy achieve his dreams of escaping his environment and finding a better life.
 Billy’s talent and hard work also make it possible for Billy’s dad to have the pride in his son that, deep inside, he so desperately wants to have.
 Of course, the connection both Billy and his father share is the warm spirit of Billy’s mother, who figuratively hovers over this story.
 Thus, transcendental moral values and family bonds help BILLY ELLIOT hold its Marxist roots and homosexual chic at bay in the final part of the movie.
 Otherwise, this movie would have become a completely unacceptable, offensive piece of work.

+Young newcomer Jamie Bell stars in BILLY ELLIOT, a movie about a working class 11-year-old boy in England who discovers he has a talent for ballet dancing.
+His coal-mining, recently widowed father, however, is too busy feeding the family and taking part in a strike at the local government-run mine to take much notice of Billy’s needs.
+When he finds out about the ballet, the father becomes worried that his son is taking up a profession which he thinks is designed only for girls and men filled with perverted homosexual lust.
+Billy tries to break through the walls of his father’s prejudice and his own doubts and fears.
 BILLY ELLIOT in many ways is a poignant and often humorous family drama.
 Family situations lie at the heart of this well-produced, well-acted movie, which chugs along rather nicely, especially in the entertaining, original dance numbers.
 Jamie Bell in the title role is a true find.
 All of these positive aspects are somewhat derailed, however, by much strong foul language and by the movie’s Marxist political correctness.
 That irrational, evil philosophy promotes a pro-homosexuality ideology that appears at times in the story